-The data returned from the device you are controlling is handed to your feedback script in a variable named feedback, which your JavaScript can read just like any other JS variable.
+The data returned from the device you are controlling is handed to your feedback script in a variable named \feedback, which your JavaScript can read just like any other JS variable.
 This feedback will contain all raw data received, including carriage return and/or linefeed characters.

-NOTE: The "Show script errors" option under "Script Settings" in TouchControl settings on your iOS device is turned on by default.
+NOTE: If you are having problems getting your script to run, it may help to turn on the "Show script errors" option under "Script Settings" in TouchControl settings on your iOS device.
 This will display a prompt message for each script error found, with varying levels of information depending on the type of error encountered.
 Without this option enabled, script errors will still occur, but you will not be notified of them.